AnkityadavIITR/AnkityadavIITR/README.md

 - 👋 Hi, I’m @AnkityadavIITR
 - 👀 I’m interested in web development and Competitive Programming
 - 💞️ I’m looking to collaborate on some future projects
-- 📫 How to reach me my Email: ankit_y@ar.iitr.ac.in
+- 📫 How to reach me by Email: ankit_y@ar.iitr.ac.in
--  I'm looking for the opportunity to work as MERN Developer
+-  I'm looking for the opportunity to work as a MERN Developer